Staniel Cay, Exuma Islands, Bahamas

 Around the perimeter of Staniel Cay are great snorkeling and scuba diving spots along with other great spots in the waters around neighboring islands and cays.
 There are also other grottos and caves.
 Staniel Cay and the surrounding islands within the Exumas contain a wide range of scuba diving attractions including steep reef walls, historic ship wrecks, shallow coral reefs, and a diverse range of fish.
 Because of the clarity, Staniel Cay and the surrounding waters offer great conditions for underwater photography and video

-Outside of the Exumas Land and Sea Park is great fishing for both shallow water and salt water fly fishing, bonefishing and deep sea fishing, and outside of the Park are deserted cays where beach bonfires can be lit for spectacular dinner barbecues created by your yacht charter crew.
+Cruising outside of the Exumas Land and Sea Park on your charter yacht, the borders of which Park are very close to Staniel Cay, great fishing for both shallow water and salt water fly fishing, bonefishing and deep sea fishing is available, and outside of the Park are deserted cays where beach bonfires can be lit for spectacular dinner barbecues created by your yacht charter crew.

 What to See and Do on Staniel Island and the Surrounding Area